undergrad-partner-school

 Admissions

-According to the newest information reported, this institution uses standardized test scores for admission and it admitted 2,258 in 2024.
-Wagner College has an official test-optional admission policy but takes into consideration standardized test scores for the candidates who choose to submit them.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the newest information reported, this school uses standardized test scores for admission and it admitted 2,258 in 2025.
+Wagner College has an official test-optional admission policy but considers standardized test scores if the applicant chooses to submit them.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The average ACT score for all the accepted students in 2024 was 26 and the average GPA was 91.
-That means that you need a GPA that's above average in order to get into Wagner College; the same goes for your ACT score.
+The ACT composite average score for all the enrolled students in 2025 was 26 while the average GPA was 3.7.
+Accordingly, you'll probably need an above-average GPA in order to be granted acceptance, as well as an above-average ACT score.

-The new students had an average SAT Critical Reading score of 620 and an average SAT Math score of 620.
+The SAT Critical Reading average score was 620 for the newly enrolled students, while the average SAT Math score was 620.

 Average Test Scores